rdoming2/opencrystal-engine/JOBS.md

   templates for stats, equipment slots, and unlock lists.

 JP gains, secondary job availability, and the job curve are all controlled from the same `job_system` block.
+JP can be configured via `job_system.jp_mode`:
+`earn` grants JP that accumulates automatically as jobs level and cannot be spent; `spend` grants JP that must be spent in the
+Job menu to unlock spells or abilities.
 Changing modes only requires swapping a single field in `rules.json` and adjusting the job definitions to include `unlock_level`/`jp_cost` entries for spells and abilities.

 ## Secondary Jobs